What to See in the Minoan Palace of Phaistos, Crete

 Phaistos is open with a limited timetable on the following dates: Easter Friday, Easter Saturday, October 28.

-Once you reach the southern coast of Crete to visit Phaistos, it would be a pity not to devote some time to discover the area.
+Once you reach the southern coast of Crete to visit Phaistos, it would be a pity not to devote some time to discovering the area.

 Archaeological Site of Gortyn